brunocam11/facerec/README.md

 - Robust security features through IAM
 - Seamless integration with S3 and SQS
 - Production-ready deployment patterns

+### Why Use This Service?

+*   **Cost-Effective:** Designed as a potential alternative to more expensive managed services like AWS Rekognition, especially for high-volume processing, leveraging spot instances and optimized components.
+*   **Control & Extensibility:** Provides more control over the underlying models and infrastructure compared to managed services.
+The modular design allows for easier customization and extension.
+*   **Cloud Agnostic Core (Potential):** While currently deployed on AWS, the core application logic aims for cloud neutrality, welcoming contributions for other platforms.

 ## Project Structure